obviouslynotraffa/Cybersecurity/5_pwn/4_rop/3_write4/README.md

 ### 📄 Description

 ### Cord cut
-Our favourite string "/bin/cat flag.txt" is not present this time.
+Our favourite string `/bin/cat flag.txt` is not present this time.
 Although you'll see later that there are other ways around this problem, such as resolving dynamically loaded libraries and using the strings present in those, we'll stick to the challenge goal which is learning how to get data into the target process's virtual address space via the magic of ROP.

 ### Differences
 Things have been rearranged a little for this challenge; the printing logic has been moved into a separate library.
 The stack smash also takes place in a function within that library, but don't worry, this will have no effect on your ROP chain.
 A PLT entry for a function named `print_file()` exists within the challenge binary, simply call it with the name of a file you wish to read (like "flag.txt") as the 1st argument.